c12i/elt/README.md

 # eltr

-`eltr` is an experimental Rust crate for creating HTML elements with a declarative syntax, designed for use in WebAssembly projects.
+`eltr` is an simple tool for creating HTML elements with a declarative syntax, designed for use in WebAssembly projects.
 It provides macros to simplify the creation of DOM elements, handling of attributes, and event listeners.

 **⚠️ Warning: This crate is a work in progress and is currently in an experimental stage.
-APIs may change, and it may not be suitable for production use yet.**
+APIs may change, and it is not suitable for production use yet.**

 ## Features